Drifting Fields are not Conservative: Drift Fields Are Not Generally Conservative

-The notation is borrowed from musical accidentals: the sharp $k^\#$ raises the kernel (antiderivative), while the flat $k^\flat$ lowers it (derivative).
-Note that by substituting \Cref{eq:k_sharp} into \Cref{eq:k_flat} and vice-versa, it follows directly that $(k^\#)^\flat = (k^\flat)^\# = k$.
-Neither operation is guaranteed to exist in general, and neither preserves positive definiteness.
-The flat $k^\flat$ requires $k$ to be differentiable and may be singular where $\|\x - \y\| = 0$ (e.g., for the Laplacian kernel).
+\end{definition} The notation is borrowed from musical accidentals: the sharp $k^\#$ raises the kernel (antiderivative), while the flat $k^\flat$ lowers it (derivative).
+By substituting both sides of \cref{eq:sharp_flat} into each other, it follows directly that $(k^\#)^\flat\!=\!(k^\flat)^\#\!=\!k$.
+Neither operation is guaranteed to exist in general nor preserve positive definiteness.
+The flat $k^\flat$ requires $k$ to be differentiable and may be singular where $\|\x - \y\| = 0$ (e.g., Laplacian kernel).
+For a radial kernel $k(x,y) = \phi(\|\x - \y\|^2)$, both admit closed forms:\looseness-1